heimlich1024/OD_CopyPasteExternal/README.md

 people willing to contributes, in applications that I have either a) not touched, or b) have not as much experience in to make this even better than it already is.
 So if you are willing to contribute, please get in touch with me

+# Help ?

+If you want to help and contribute, please get in touch with me.
+There's XSI, Cinema4D and 3dsMax that still need to be done, as well as the Houdini Exporter.
+So anyone with experience in the SDK on those apps, please take a look.

 # General Information:

 - Copy To External: will copy the current mesh into memory